roypa123/roypa123/README.md

 ##  My Projects

+Nexlytics is a self-hosted, privacy-conscious web analytics platform — a lighter, more transparent alternative to Google Analytics, built for teams who want first-party visibility into their website traffic without third-party data sharing.

+At its core, Nexlytics tracks visitor behavior through a lightweight JavaScript snippet embedded on a customer's website.
+It automatically captures pageviews, sessions, and referrer chains, and exposes a simple window.nexlytics(name, props) API for custom event tracking — clicks, form submissions, conversions, anything a site owner wants to measure.
+Events flow through a dedicated, publicly reachable collector service, designed to accept traffic from any origin without requiring authentication, since it's meant to be embedded on strangers' websites.

+1 Fronted:
+        1.1 React
+        1.2 Tailwind
+        1.3 Shadcn/ui
+        1.4 TanStack Query/Router,
+        1.5 Jotai,
+2 Backend
+        1.1 FastAPI
+        1.2 PostgreSQL
+3 Docker
+4 Dokploy

 ### Weather App

 A Weather App is a mobile application designed to provide users with accurate, real-time weather information.
 It offers a convenient way to stay updated on current weather conditions, helping users plan their daily activities accordingly.